Skip to main content

 Caffè latte or latte macchiato

-So, it’s basically an American latte (3/4 of hot milk and a shot of espresso with a bit of foot on top) served in a tall glass, but if you do ask for a latte, you’ll get the same tall glass full of milk.
-Just hot milk… so, don’t forget to add the word caffè in front!
+So, it’s basically an American latte (3/4 of hot milk and a shot of Espresso with a bit of foot on top) served in a tall glass.
+If you do ask for a latte, you’ll get the same tall glass full of milk—just hot milk.
+So, don’t forget to add the word caffè in front!

 Cappuccino

-If Espresso is the king, cappuccino is the Emperor because everybody knows it all around the world.
-It’s served in a teacup, and the balance between espresso, hot milk, and foam is perfect, even though you can, of course, ask it with a double shot, less or more foam, or even mild milk.
+If Espresso is the king, cappuccino is the Emperor because everybody knows it worldwide.
+It’s served in a teacup, and the balance between Espresso, hot milk, and foam is perfect, even though you can ask for it with a double shot, less or more foam, or even mild milk.

 Caffè americano

-Ordering a caffè americano, the closest you can get to a black coffee, you’ll get an espresso served in a big cup, with hot water on the side.
+When you order a caffè americano, the closest you can get to a black coffee, you’ll get an espresso served in a big cup with hot water on the side.

 Corretto

-If you want to taste espresso with a shot of your favorite liquor, you need to order “un corretto” (i.e., a corrected).
+If you want to taste espresso with a shot of your favourite liquor, you must order “un corretto” (i.e., a corrected one).
 We usually add a shot of grappa, whiskey, Sambuca, or cognac.

 Shakerato

 It’s a chilled espresso poured over ice and shaken to a froth.
 You can have it with or without sugar, and I love it with a few drops of Sambuca.
-It’s usually served in a fancy glass, and it’s excellent on hot summer afternoons.
+It’s usually served in a fancy glass and is excellent on hot summer afternoons.

 Marocchino

-I couldn’t end this post without telling you about our beloved moka, a category on its own.
-This is the coffee we drink at home, the one whose smell wakes us up in the morning, and definitely the one you’ll be offered in any Italian home.
+I couldn’t end this post without telling you about our beloved Moka, a category on its own.
+This is the coffee we drink at home, the one whose smell wakes us up in the morning, and you’ll be offered it in any Italian home.

 Moka pots are also known as stove-top espresso makers that brew coffee by passing boiling water pressurized by steam through ground coffee.
-Named after the Yemenite city of Mocha, it was invented by an Italian engineer named Alfonso Bialetti in 1933.
-Its coffee is much stronger than that obtained by drip brewing.
-Furthermore, depending on bean variety, moka pots can create a foam emulsion, known as crema.
+Named after the Yemenite city of Mocha, they were invented by an Italian engineer named Alfonso Bialetti in 1933.
+Their coffee is much stronger than that obtained by drip brewing.
+Furthermore, depending on the bean variety, moka pots can create a foam emulsion known as crema.

 Italian coffee at the Oasi in Levanto

-Well, if you’re staying in my boutique hotel in Levanto, don’t worry: you can order coffee as you wish – or any other hot drink – plus, I’ll arrange a private class with coffee tasting just for you!
+You’re staying at my boutique hotel in Levanto, so don’t worry: you can order coffee or any other hot drink.
+I’ll arrange a private class with coffee tasting just for you!